4ndrej/small_pmd_128/README.md

 small_pmd_128 is Peter Chrenko's hardware emulator of PMD85-1 (8-bit I8080 computer from 1985) using ATmega128

 This is git version of zip archives from http://pmd85.topindex.sk/download/ URL.
+It is great because of change tracking and also space conservation (original zips: 19MiB, git repo: 8.40 MiB)

 More info at Peter Chrenko's http://pmd85.topindex.sk/